trivankute/trivankute/README.md

   </a>
   </p>
 - 🏆 Achivement: Highest Web-Programming-Subject's GPA in the last semester in 2022.
 - 👨🏻‍💻 Currently interested in learning how to programme website with Asp.Net core.
+And Machine learning, also Mobile development.
 <br>
 <div>
   <p>